+The February Shorts lottery has been extended to Tuesday, January 17 in order to give members more time to register.
 The February Shorts will be held for two weeks: January 30-February 3 and February 6-10.
 Each Short course runs for 2-5 days during one of the two weeks.
 Your course selections do not have to be all within the same week.
 You may register for up to three courses for the \$100 fee.
-The February Shorts membership fee has been increased to \$100 to cover increased expenses and to have it aligned with the June Minis fee.
 Once you receive your class assignment letter, you may add a fourth course by logging into your account on the OLLI website.
-Make sure to register before theFebruary Shorts lottery on Thursday, January 12.
+Make sure to register before the February Shorts lottery on Tuesday, January 17.
 View classes and register.